AnthonyDF/AnthonyDF/README.md

-- 👋 Hi, I’m Anthony DE FARIA and welcome to my repo and portfolio!
+- 👋 Hello, welcome to my repo and portfolio!
-- 👷 I'm an engineer and data analyst.
+- 👷 I'm Anthony De Faria, an engineer and data scientist.
-- 👀 I’m interested in photography, travel and motorbikes.
+- 👀 I’m passionate about [photography](https://www.anthonydefaria.com), travel and motorbikes.
-- 💪 I'll show you here some of my skills through my projects.
+- 💪 I'll show you here the extent of my skills in data science through a real project.

 # 🏍️ Project#1: French second-hand motorcycle market vizualisation dashboard and price prediction.